lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 A1.2.
 Once you've logged in, you should be (by default) in the query type "Single Table (UI assisted)."
 Change this to "Image Search (ObsTAP)" - the third button.

 A1.3 In the "Constraints" section, select the "Calibration Level" as "2" - this is for single-epoch images (Processed Visit Images, or PVIs).
-You should be (by default) in the "Images" part of the Data Product Type list - if not, that's what you need to select.
+You should be (by default) in the "Image" part of the Data Product Type list - if not, that's what you need to select.

 A1.4.
 For "Location" constraint, you need to select the query "Observation boundary contains point" (should be the default).
 You can select any location which is within the DP0.2 sky area, say 62.0, -37.0 .
 In the large table on the right, you should leave the "Output Column Selection and Constraints" as was defaulted by the Portal aspect.